Evje og Hornnes Municipality

 Evje og Hornnes is a municipality in Agder county, Norway.
 It is located in the traditional district of Setesdal.
 The administrative centre of the municipality is the village of Evje.
-Other villages in the municipality include Åneland, Dåsnesmoen, Flatebygd, Gautestad, Hornnes, Kjetså, and Øvre Dåsvatn.
-Evje og Hornnes was created as a new municipality on 1 January 1960 after the merger of the two older municipalities of Evje and Hornnes.
+Other villages in the municipality include Åneland, Dåsnesmoen, Flatebygd, Gautestad, Hornnes, Kjetså, Moi, and Øvre Dåsvatn.
+Evje og Hornnes was created as a new municipality on 1 January 1960 after the merger of Evje Municipality and Hornnes Municipality.
 The Norwegian National Road 9 runs north–south through the municipality, along the river Otra.